andersjanmyr/docker-lab/README.md

 * What hostnames are available in `/etc/hosts`?
 * Where do the hostnames come from?
 * It may not be possible to get into some of the containers, why is this?
+* How does the `nginx-proxy` work?
+Check out the nginx configuration files located in the container at `/etc/nginx/nginx.conf` and `/etc/nginx/conf.d/default.conf`

 ### Getting files out of a container